Life seems to involve a lot of waiting.

 3. Waiting draws us closer to God.
 Enduring delay builds intimacy and a closer relationship with Him.
 Jerome Daley in When God Waits says, “God’s greatest purpose in seasons of waiting is to draw you close to himself, to reveal the depth of his commitment to you, and to equip you for your destiny.”

 4. Waiting is for a purpose.
 God uses the seemingly dead times in our lives to heal, replenish and prepare our hearts for the next season in our lives.
 Like the farmer who leaves his land crop-free for a season, your heart may feel dormant too.
 But it’s only for a time.
 Leaving the land empty replenishes the soil and replaces the nutrients so a better, healthier crop grows the next time.
-In the same way, your “in the meantime” time can be a time to repair your own depleted heart land and learn important life lessons.
+In the same way, your “in the meantime” time can be an opportunity to repair your own depleted heart and learn important life lessons.

 5. God keeps perfect time.
 Things unfold “in the fullness of time,” when He is ready, when circumstances are ready, or when we are ready.
 You can’t tell a newborn baby to run a marathon and then be disappointed when he does not.
 It’s not time yet.
 He has to grow up first, and gain strength and muscle.
 When the time is right, things happen.

 Whatever it is you are waiting on, trust God’s timing.